 Pulling off a great vest is a sure way to get some compliments on your style.
 But how exactly do you “pull off” a vest?
-Here are a few tips on how to wear a vest in style.
+Here are a few tips on how to wear a vest with a dress shirt in style!

 What You Need to Know